 - Notes to Financial Statement.

-The Financial Statement should indicate the amount of money the nonpublic school received from SEAA in scholarship or grant funds in the school year, by Program.
+The Financial Statement should also indicate the amount of money the nonpublic school received from SEAA in K12 Program scholarship funds in the school year, by Program.
 The disclosure in the Financial Statements must only report activity during the financial period under review.

 The Financial Review must be completed by a CPA licensed in North Carolina.
 SEAA recommends that school officials request a copy of the CPA’s most recent peer review report prior to contracting for the Financial Review.

 - The financial review prepared by the CPA must be submitted to SEAA on an annual basis as a result of any semester in which the school enrolled seventy (70) or more students in the K12 Programs.
 Students enrolled in both K12 Programs count as one (1) student for the purposes of counting.

 - The financial review must be submitted within 120 days (4 months) of the end of the school’s fiscal year.
 Requests for an extension must be made via email no later than 5 days prior to the submission deadline.
 An extension is not guaranteed.

 - The financial review must be submitted in electronic format.